Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: How many free periods will I have?

 One of the biggest differences at sixth form will be the amount of private study periods you have.
 Learning to study independently is a key skill for life and how you use this time is up to you.
-Many students find our Learning Resource Centres and our Study Centre are the perfect environments for quiet study and research.
-Other students prefer studying in the café, outside in the quad or even at home.
+Many students find our Learning Resource Centres are the perfect environments for quiet study and research.
+Other students prefer studying in the café, outside in the courtyard or even at home.
 On average most students will typically have 14-15 timetabled sessions a week, with the rest allocated to private study.

 Q: Do I need my own laptop?

-The College has 950 desktop computers around the college and 325 laptops, 192 of which you can borrow through our LapSafe locker scheme.
+The College has 950 desktop computers around the college and 325 laptops, 192 of which you can borrow through our LapSafe Smart Locker scheme.
 The laptops are for use on campus, in class and for private study.
-There are PCs in the Learning Resource Centres as well as in the Café and Study Centre.
 To borrow a laptop or to log on to a PC you simply need your student card.
+There are also PCs in the Learning Resource Centres as well as in the Café and Additional Learning Needs Centre.

 All students have access to high speed WIFI throughout the College and Microsoft 365, with access to Microsoft Teams, Word, Excel, PowerPoint, Outlook, OneDrive and so much more.